klaytn/klaytn-docs/docs/klaytn/design/storage/live-pruning.md

 For more information, see [https://medium.com/klaytn/strong-efficient-management-of-blockchain-data-capacity-with-statedb-live-pruning-strong-6aaa09b05f91].

-StateDB Live Pruning deletes data 48 hours (default) after the information has changed, so features related to querying StateDB are not supported such as account balance, contract execution in the past, etc. Please carefully consider the purpose of the node you are operating before deciding to activate the StateDB Live Pruning feature.
+StateDB Live Pruning deletes data 48 hours (default) after the information has changed, so features related to querying StateDB are not supported such as past accounts balance, contract execution on outdated blocks, etc. Please carefully consider the purpose of the node you are operating before deciding to activate the StateDB Live Pruning feature.

 To use StateDB Live Pruning, the following environment should be set up: